FatosB97/FatosBerisha-COVID-19-Project/README.md

 	This API saves and retrieves data with the help of the package called pickle which saves the instances of classes or the objects in a file in a binary format.
-At the beginning these files are called using the function getDataFromFile() in the CovidManagementSystem class.
+At the beginning these files are called using the function [getDataFromFile(File)](#getdatafromfilefile) in the CovidManagementSystem class.
 If no file with the name given as a parameter for this file exists then this file creates 	one and then reads from it.
 The lists self.hospitals, quarantines, allEmployees and allPatients use this function to get the data.

 ## List of all functions:
 - [Hospital](#hospital)
   * [getHospitals()](#gethospitals)